greymatter-io/helm-charts/observables/README.md

     # configure the filter
     "gm_observables": {
       "useKafka": true,
-      "topic": "<service-name>",
+      "topic": "SERVICE_NAME",
-      "eventTopic": "greymatter",
+      "eventTopic": "EVENT_TOPIC",
       "kafkaServerConnection": "kafka-observables.observables.svc:9092"
     }
   }
 ```

-Make sure to leave `eventTopic` as `"greymatter"` as logstash is configured for this kafka event topic, but change `topic` to the desired topic for this service.
+Make sure `eventTopic` matches your previously configured `EVENT_TOPIC` as logstash is configured for this kafka event topic, but change `topic` to the desired topic for this service.

 Once you have done this, if you make a request to the service on which you just enabled observables, it will emit the observables to your ELK stack and you can move on to [finish configuring kibana](#configure-kibana).

 ## Configure Kibana

-Navigate back to your kibana proxy dashboard at `services/kibana-observables-proxy/latest` and go to the management panel (the bottom-most option on the left panel).
-You should see `ElasticSearch` and `Kibana` listed on the left.
-Click on Kibana - Index Patterns.
+Navigate back to your kibana proxy dashboard at `services/kibana-observables-proxy/latest` and go to the `Visualize` tab under `Kibana`.
+You should see `Index patterns`.
 On the far right, click `Create index pattern`.

-If you [enabled observables](#enabling-the-grey-matter-observables-filter) and made a request to your service, there should be some existing data with the pattern `greymatter-*`.
-In the index pattern, type `greymatter-`.
+If you [enabled observables](#enabling-the-grey-matter-observables-filter) and made a request to your service, there should be some existing data that matches the pattern `<EVENT_TOPIC>-*`, with `<EVENT_TOPIC>` matching your earlier provided value.
+In the index pattern, change `<EVENT_TOPIC>` to your value and type `<EVENT_TOPIC>-`.
 Click through the next steps to create the index.

-Once you have created the kibana index for `greymatter-`, you can use [Grey Matter Dashboarder](https://github.com/greymatter-io/dashboarder#dashboarder) to populate a Kibana dashboard.
+Once you have created the kibana index for `<EVENT_TOPIC>-`, you can use [Grey Matter Dashboarder](https://github.com/greymatter-io/dashboarder#dashboarder) to populate a Kibana dashboard.
 From the root directory of your helm-charts repo, run the following:

 The password is `password`.